bobheadxi/bobheadxi.github.io/content/_posts/2021-02-18-semantic-line-breaks.md

 and should act towards one another in a spirit of brotherhood.
 ```

-*Recommendation* is the crux of the problem here, and is a significant drawback.
-The [`sembr.org`](https://sembr.org/) specification depends entirely on the writer to maintain the appropriate formatting, and it leaves the interpretation of what a "semantic boundary" is at all up in the air. *Nine* of the twelve requirements in this particular specification are `MAY`'s, `SHOULD`'s, and `RECOMMEND`'s!
+*Recommendation* is the crux of the problem here, and is a significant barrier to adoption.
+The [`sembr.org`](https://sembr.org/) specification depends entirely on the writer to maintain the appropriate formatting, and it leaves the interpretation of what a "semantic boundary" is at all up in the air.
+*Nine* of the twelve requirements in this particular specification are `MAY`'s, `SHOULD`'s, and `RECOMMEND`'s!
 This is surely to lead to:

 - Inconsistent and difficult documents, thanks to so much of the  specification being up for interpretation.
 - Contributors forgetting to add, or simply not wanting to go through the trouble of adding, the necessary line breaks.
 - *Someone* is going to be frustrated at someone else's very short lines, and refuse to format appropriately.
   Alternatively, they might disagree with someone else's line breaks, and cause unnecessary churn in diffs.

 Both of these problems pose significant barriers to widespread adoption, which is necessary for any semantic line break specification to be of any use.

 ## A formatter for semantic line breaks

 A similar problem arises with code standards: semicolons?
 Spaces or tabs?
 Left up to individuals, no standard will ever be truly consistent, especially in the face of the need to "just get the job done".
-Code formatting, however, has been solved mostly through *automated* tooling.
+In code formatting, this has primarily been solved mostly through automated tooling.
 Why bother arguing about semicolons if a program will just do it for you, and will even check if everything is consistent?

 What if the same thing could happen for documentation source: a tool to automatically format your text?
 To accommodate this, I propose a simpler specification that still offers a small amount of customization:

 - A *semantic boundary* is defined to be the end of a sentence.
 - Allow multiple short sentences to be part of a single line, up to a character threshold.